Jarthianur/TestPlusPlus/README.md

 **This is a simple header-only unit testing framework for C++11/14/17.**
 Featuring great **extendability** and an **easy, but powerful and modular** API. **Test reports** are generated in a specified format, according to the chosen reporter.
 Additionally it serves the capability to **parallelize** tests, using *OpenMP*.

 *So why actually writing a new unit-testing framework?* Except for the reason of learning how to do, I tried a modular approach instead of just throwing some assertions into magic macros.
-Yes this framework utilizes macros too, but they are neither required, nor part of the program logic.
-They just reduce the workload of typing and wrap stuff in a usefull way.
+The usage of macros is reduced to the minimum.
 Even test code should be regular code and also look like that.
 The next point is extendability.
 You will see later how easy it is to define new, or modify existing logic of this framework, to adjust it to your needs.
-There is no need to provide an ultra large allmighty framework, as some basic stuff is commonly enough and every project specific logic can be added easily.
+There is no need to provide an ultra large allmighty framework, as some basic stuff is usually enough and every project specific logic can be added easily.

 ## Contents